aws-ia/taskcat/README.md

       KeyPair: my-test-ec2-keypair
 ```

-would result in this effective test configuration:
+Would result in this effective test configuration:

 ```yaml
 tests: